 - Pour a small amount of the boiling milk over the egg mixture, whisking constantly.
 Add it to the rest of the milk and return to the hob over a medium flame, whisking constantly.
 When it starts to boil reduce the heat whilst continuing to whisk for a minute.

-- Off the heat add the butter, chopped into small pieces and the home-made praline you made previously.
+- Off the heat stir in the butter, chopped into small pieces and the praline paste.

 - Pour it onto a baking tray or plate covered in cling film.
 Cover with another layer of cling film.
 If you're in a rush, place in the freezer for 20 minutes, until cool, then transfer to the fridge.